+- 10. Response burden and sales cards or Respondent Booklet to use when interviewing farm operators.

 - 11. Envelopes for mailing Administrative Forms and related documents to the Regional Field Office or to your Supervisor.

 - 12. NASDA Enumerator Handbook.

 - 13. Interviewer's Manual.

 - 14. NASDA Identification Card (NAS-005).